The journey lasted 9 days, from December 28th to January 5th.

 I believe that for such a vast and circular itinerary, there are no half measures… or totally free from any obligation or everything organized in detail before leaving.

-All the middle ground alternatives can, in fact, bring errors of this type (obviously, done!): stopping two evenings in the same locality, when one day would have been enough; stay in two places too close when you have to advance 80 km; go away from a city where there was still more to see, because in the evening the hotel is 152 km away.
+All the middle ground alternatives can, in fact, cause errors of this type (obviously, done!): stopping two evenings in the same locality, when one day would have been enough; stay in two places too close when you have to advance 80 km; go away from a city where there was still more to see, because in the evening the hotel is 152 km away.
 This forces you to go back, waste a lot of time, energy and available miles, avoid it!

 During the travel, you can buy the Explorer Pass, which is really convenient and will allow you to see all the castles that you will cross on the way (only a few do not join the circuit).